Yanka13/devsecops-setup/setup.md

 You will find below the instructions to set up your computer for [Le Wagon DevSecOps course](https://www.lewagon.com/)

-A part of the setup will be done on your **local machine** but most of the configuration will be done on a **virtual machine already configured** containing with all the tools you will need (Python, Docker, Terraform, and much more!).
+A part of the setup will be done on your **local machine** but most of the configuration will be done on a **Linux virtual machine already configured** containing with all the tools you will need (Python, Docker, Terraform, and much more!).

 Please **read instructions carefully and execute all commands in the following order**.